Answering Common Questions On Railroad Injuries

 When you have questions after a railroad injury, getting accurate, honest answers is critical.
 It can play big part of helping you stay on the right path to moving forward from what happened.

 When you need answers, we at Darby Law Group are here for you.
-Attorney Matt Darby has advocated for injured railroad workers in Maryland and on the East Coast for over 30 years.
+Based in Greater Baltimore, attorney Matt Darby has represented injured railroad workers across the East Coast – including Maryland, Washington, D.C., Pennsylvania, New Jersey, New York and Massachusetts – for over 30 years.
 He has extensive knowledge of railroad claims and their complexities.
 He is ready to help with your questions and unique concerns.

 What if the railroad says I am at fault?